 Completing a six- to 12-month auto mechanic training program can help you secure work as an auto mechanic with dealerships and private auto shops.
 You’ll handle inspections, maintenance and basic repairs.
 Penn Foster’s online program, for example, costs between $749 and $829, and after you finish the course, you have an option to earn your Master Automobile Technician Certification through the National Institute for Automotive Service Excellence.

-Cloud computing technology is an excellent skill to learn because it's one of the fastest growing businesses in the IT industry.
-Cloud Academy provides a wealth of ongoing training to help you learn cloud computing and prepare for AWS certification starting at $299 a year, or $29 a month.
+Cloud computing technology is an excellent skill to learn because it’s one of the fastest-growing businesses in the IT industry.
+Cloud Academy provides a wealth of ongoing training to help you learn cloud computing and prepare for Amazon Web Services certification starting at $79 a month.
 The course has no end date, and you can learn as little or as much as you like.

 Information security training paves the way for a career in cybersecurity.
 Work with government agencies, retailers and other businesses to protect sensitive information from hackers.
-Kaplan University, for example, offers an online certificate program in information security, which students can complete in one month to one year.
-Tuition is about $441 per course, and grant and scholarship opportunities are available.
+Boston University, for example, offers an online certificate program in information security, which students can complete in eight months.
+Tuition is about $465 per credit, and scholarship opportunities are available.

 Plumbing experience creates opportunities to work in maintenance or construction.
 Plumbing courses are available through vocational schools and community colleges, and you can typically complete them in less than a year.
-For example, Ashworth College offers four-month plumbing course that costs from $699 to $899, depending on whether you pay in full or make monthly payments.
+For example, Ashworth College offers a four-month plumbing course that costs from $749 to $999, depending on whether you pay in full or make monthly payments.

 If you’re interested in legal work but don’t want to attend law school, consider a career as a paralegal and work alongside lawyers.
 At Blackstone Career Institute, for example, you can complete paralegal studies in as few as four to 12 months.
 Tuition ranges from $1,214 to $1,442.

-Network systems administration training teaches you how to install, configure and troubleshoot problems within an organization's computer network.
-University of Maryland University College offers a computer network undergraduate certificate that involves six classes you can take over one or two semesters.
+Network systems administration training teaches you how to install, configure and troubleshoot problems within an organization’s computer network.
+University of Maryland University College offers a computer network undergraduate certificate that involves six classes.
 Tuition per credit ranges from $250 to $499.

 Computer-aided drafting design skills are useful in different industries like interior design, civil engineering and surveying.
 A certificate can land you an entry-level drafting job or drafting assistant job.
-Penn Foster Career School's AutoCAD Essentials training program takes about two months and costs $399.
+Penn Foster’s AutoCAD Essentials training program takes about two months and costs $399.

 Quality inspector classes teach how to check products for defects and maintain quality standards in different industries, such as in manufacturing, engineering or construction.
-After completing an approved quality inspection training program or receiving a minimum two years of on-the-job training, you might be eligible to take a quality inspection exam.
-Getting certified involves completing two four-hour examinations and costs $268 to $418.
+After completing an approved quality inspection training program or receiving a minimum of two years of on-the-job training, you might be eligible to take a quality inspection exam.
+Getting certified involves completing two exams that are about four hours long and cost $268 to $418.

 Becoming an EKG technician qualifies you to perform electrocardiograms in hospitals and other medical care facilities.
 Some employers offer on-the-job training you can complete in four to six weeks, or you have the option of taking a one-year certification program.
 Completing a program isn’t required but is advantageous because some medical facilities require certification.
 Length and prices of certification programs vary.
 For example, California School of Health Sciences offers a certification class for $290.